-Collaborative video/poems by Mary Kathryn Jablonski & Laura Frare have appeared at Poetry Film Live (UK), Quarterly West, and Tupelo Quarterly, and have been screened at the 9th & 10th Annual Peoples Pixel Project Film Festival and screened and shortlisted for the O’Bheal Prize in Cork, IRE.
-Their video/poems were recently exhibited at Saratoga Arts in the “Then & Now” exhibition and in the 2018 “Artists of the Mohawk Hudson Region” exhibition at SUNY Albany, where juror Jean Shin awarded them both a purchase award (to be included in the SUNY Albany permanent collection) and the Howard J. Cure Juror’s Award in memory of Marijo Dougherty.
-Jablonski & Frare also have a video/poem included in to 2019 “Artists of the Mohawk Hudson Region” exhibition at the Hyde Collection.
+Collaborative video/poems by poet Mary Kathryn Jablonski & filmmaker Laura Frare* have appeared at Atticus Review, Poetry Film Live (UK), Quarterly West, and Tupelo Quarterly, and have been screened and awarded prizes at three Peoples Pixel Project Film Festivals (hosted by Lake George Arts Project) and screened and shortlisted for the O’Bheal Prize in Cork, IRE.
+Their video/poems were recently exhibited at Saratoga Arts in the “Then & Now” exhibition, and in the 2018 “Artists of the Mohawk Hudson Region” exhibition at SUNY Albany, where juror Jean Shin awarded them both a purchase award (to be included in the SUNY Albany permanent collection), and the Howard J. Cure Juror’s Award, in memory of Marijo Dougherty.
+Jablonski & Frare also have also had a video/poem included in to 2019 “Artists of the Mohawk Hudson Region” exhibition at the Hyde Collection.

-I drifted up this morning with this in my ear, an exquisite corpse poem (composed by alternating lines) with Woodstock poet Phillip X Levine
+I drifted up this morning with this in my ear, an exquisite corpse poem (composed by alternating lines) with Woodstock poet Phillip X Levine, published at Tupelo Quarterly.

 *Collaborator Laura Frare is an experimental filmmaker, and a self-taught multi-instrumentalist, playing a variety of electronic and digital instruments, making audio field recordings, loops, and samples.
 Employing the “exquisite corpse” method, much like a collagist, she loves participating in collaborative projects with other artists.
 More of Laura’s films may be seen here https://vimeo.com/laurafrare